jbostoen/iTop-custom-extensions/web/extensions/jb-ticket-merge/readme.md

 One Ticket is chosen as "target" Ticket.
 User decides which ticket will be kept as main Ticket, and which ones will be merged.

 The attribute types to be merged are:
-* AttributeCaseLog - merges case log entries (sorted chronologically!) + possible append/prepend
+* AttributeCaseLog - merges case log entries (sorted chronologically!)
 * AttributeLinkedSet - related WorkOrders, ...
-* AttributeLinkedSetIndirect - related functional CIs, functional Contacts, ...
+* AttributeLinkedSetIndirect - related functional CIs, Contacts, ...

 Attachments may be copied to the target Ticket.